oneapi-src/level-zero-spec/scripts/sysman/PROG.rst

 |                                                                                   | required                    |                                               |                                   |
 +-----------------------------------------------------------------------------------+-----------------------------+-----------------------------------------------+-----------------------------------+

-The call to ${s}EventListen() requires the driver handle.
-The list of event handles must only be for devices that have been enumerated from that driver, otherwise an error will be returned.
+The call to ${s}DriverEventListen() requires the driver handle and a list of device handles.
+THe device handles must have been enumerated from that driver, otherwise an error will be returned.
 If the application is managing devices from multiple drivers, it will need to call this function separately for each driver.